 Consider what happens when a campaign underperforms.
 With a national platform or automated buying system, the feedback loop is a report: numbers that show what happened, without context for why, and without a specific human being responsible for fixing it.
 With a local rep who is accountable for your results, underperformance is a conversation that happens before you notice it on your end, followed by a specific recommendation.

-That accountability isn't just good service.
-It changes the quality of the work being done.
-A rep who will have to explain results face-to-face, who may run into you at a local restaurant and whose professional reputation in this market depends on your success, makes different decisions than an account coordinator managing 40 remote clients who will never visit your city.
+That accountability changes the quality of the work being done.
+A rep who will have to explain results face-to-face — whose professional reputation in this market depends on your success — makes different decisions than an account coordinator managing 40 remote clients who will never visit your city.

 Source: Nielsen 2025 Annual Marketing Report, 1,400 senior marketers surveyed globally